hmanhduc2k/Classical-Collection/README.md

 0. Prerequisites:
     - Have a web browser that supports MP3 reading/loading/playing
     - Is connected to the Internet
     - Have installed Django and Python to the computer.
-The application is developed using Python 3.9.5 and Django 3.2.6 and can work on any version higher on that
+The application is developed using Python 3.9.5 and Django 3.2.6 and can work on any version higher than that
 1. Access the inner files of Classical-Collections, run `python manage.py makemigrations`, then run `python manage.py migrate`
 2. Run `python manage.py runserver`, and access the local host `http://127.0.0.1:8000` to use the web application